cvitolo/rnrfa/README.md

 * "lon" = a numeric vector of longitude coordinates.

 ## Station filtering
-The same function NRFA_Catalogue() can be used to filter stations based on a bounding box or any of the metadata entries.
+The same function catalogue() can be used to filter stations based on a bounding box or any of the metadata entries.

 ```R
 # Define a bounding box: